 My husband has been in a family Fantasy Football league for several years.
 In recent years, he allowed our younger son (who loves football!) to help him make decisions on players and stuff.
-But, this year, our cousin who runs the league expanded it by two teams, so Brian now has his own team.
-Since they had to add 2 teams (needs to be an even number) I took the other new team.
+Then, I added a team.
+Another uncle left the league, we expanded the league size, so more kids (cousins) got their own team.
+Now, 25% of our league is Fantasy Football for kids.

-So, needless to say, with three of us with our own teams, there’s a lot of football talk in our house.
-This is my first time playing with my own team.
+Needless to say, with three of us with our own teams, there’s a lot of football talk in our house.
 And can I just say?
 Wow!
-Sure, the NFL if a hobby or pastime, but there is a lot of educational value in Fantasy Football.
+Sure, Fantasy Football is a hobby or pastime, but there is a lot of educational value, too.
 I never realized it!

 There are even some social skills to be learned.
 Such as winning and losing.
 Fantasy football is based on how well each individual player does, not a team.
 Even the person who picks the most random players is going to pick some good ones and get points each week.